Hello! I am Daan Berg.

 1995-2005: village life

-Daan Berg is born on 17th April 1995 in Krimpen aan de Lek in company of his parents, and his older brother and sister.
+Daan Berg is born in Krimpen aan de Lek in company of his parents, and his older brother and sister.
 Daan goes to public elementary school there, and joins the local scouts group at a young age.
 There he learns handy skills as sailing, tying knots and cooking at an acceptable level.
 At home Daan is mostly occupied with his biggest passion at the time: computers.
 An easy quiet life like many of Krimpen’s citizens have.

 In the last years of elementary school, YouTube starts taking off like a rocket.
 Daan is interested in the new platform, and watches a lot of online technology content on the video site.
 It doesn’t take long form him to start playing around with editing little clips taken from the internet.